Martin Price (numismatist)

 Martin Jessop Price (27 March 1939 – 28 April 1995) was a British numismatist who was made a Merit Deputy Keeper of the British Museum in 1978, a corresponding member of the German Archaeological Institute and was a visiting fellow at the Institute for Advanced Study in Princeton, New Jersey, 1986-87.
 In 1992 he was awarded the medal of the Royal Numismatic Society.
-He was educated at King's School, Canterbury and Queens' College, Cambridge, where he graduated with a firsts in classics.
-In 1961, he won a Greek government scholarship which introduced him to the British School of Athens.
-In 1966, he was appointed Assistant Keeper in the Department of Coins and Medals at the British Museum, under Kenneth Jenkins, and was eventually appointed Deputy Keeper in 1978 which is a position he held until September 1994 when he became Director at the British School of Athens until his death.
+He was considered a leading scholar in the field on Greek Coinage and his literature, focusing on all aspects of coinage in the Greek world, has received multiple awards.
+Such was his personal reputation that he became a leading international authority and an unofficial final court of appeal on the authenticity of Greek coins.